yanextreme9456/Binary_Classification_NLP/README.md

 🚀 Features

-Loads and preprocesses the IMDB dataset.
+-Loads and preprocesses the IMDB dataset
-One-hot encodes the input data for neural network processing.
-Builds and trains different neural network models for binary classification.
-Visualizes training and validation loss/accuracy.
-Evaluates the model on test data.
+-One-hot encodes the input data for neural network processing -Builds and trains different neural network models for binary classification -Visualizes training and validation loss/accuracy -Evaluates the model on test data
-Generates predictions (probabilities of positive reviews).
-Tests different architectures and loss functions for performance improvement.
+-Generates predictions (probabilities of positive reviews) -Tests different architectures and loss functions for performance improvement

 🛠️ Technologies Used

-Python.
-Keras.
-Tensorflow.
-NumPy.
-Matplotlib.
+Python, Keras, Tensorflow, NumPy, Matplotlib.

 ⚙️ How It Works